aninadespont/portfolio_analyzer/README.md

 # **Portfolio Analyzer**

 Python command-line tool for constructing and analyzing a user-defined stock portfolio.
 The program retrieves historical financial data from yfinance, which fetches publicly available data from Yahoo Finance.
 Based on this data, the program computes a comprehensive set of financial metrics for individual stocks, the portfolio as a whole, and a major index used as a benchmark for comparison.
-It also analyzes stocks’ and the portfolio’s CAPM to estimate expected returns and alpha.
-Finally, it projects 1-year future prices and returns for both the benchmark and the portfolio using blended forecasting model combining exponential moving averages and historical averages 50/50.
-It also forecasts the 1-year volatility for the benchmark and portfolio using exponential weighted moving average, as it is more appropriate to compute volatility.
+It also analyzes stocks’ and the portfolio’s CAPM to estimate expected returns and alpha and plots the latter against the security market line.
+Finally, it projects 1-year future prices, returns, and volatility for both the benchmark and the portfolio using a blended forecasting model combining exponential moving averages and historical averages 50/50.

 ## Features